Ripping Layers

 The layers hold what time leaves behind.

-Each piece is built like those places I walked through: layered, weathered, repaired, transformed.
-The torn edges remind me that change is never clean, but it is always honest.
+Each piece is built like the places I have lived and walked through — layered, weathered, repaired, transformed.
+The torn edges remain visible as a reminder that change is never clean, but it is always honest.